 Table 6 summarizes main features and specifications of the analysed devices for body composition state monitoring for everyday use by the patients.
 The main criteria for the analysis: highest quality of measured parameter, newest connectivity technologies (Bluetooth SMART), additional measurements that could enable to use the device for measuring other observables, availability of API, price level.
-The collected parameters in the table were analysed and marked by the colours: green colour means "excellent", yellow colour means "satisfactory" and no colour means "neutral".
-The best one was marked by green colour, the second one - by yellow colour.
+The collected parameters in the table were analysed and marked by the colours: green colour means "excellent", yellow colour, the second one - by yellow colour.